jvangeld/ME-GIS/README.md

 Forums are at: http://worlds.outercraft.com/forum/index.php#c1

 If you want to use the data, just ask.
 We typically approve most personal and educational uses.
+Contributors are always welcome.

 If you are looking for the 3D planetary renderer, head over to http://forum.outerra.com/index.php?topic=1491.0